 Once a Web application is created, it is no longer necessary to touch the file system or IIS metabase of the front-end Web server when creating, updating, and deleting sites or site collections.
 The WSS architecture makes it possible to provision new sites and site collections simply by adding entries to the configuration database and a content database.
 It is this aspect of the WSS architecture that gives it significant management and provisioning advantages

-over ASP.NET
+over ASP.NET.

 Web Applications